English teaching jobs in Austria—in every setting imaginable

-The Austrian Federal Ministry for Education (BMB) works with provincial school boards to place approximately 140 US teaching assistants at schools in all nine Austrian provinces.
-The BMBWF places US teaching assistants in Austria at more than 200 schools and 1,820 classrooms in any given week, during which they have contact with an estimated 40,000 students.
+Every year, the Austrian Federal Ministry of Education, Science, and Research (BMBWF) collaborates with provincial school boards to place more than 140 teaching assistants in communities large and small in all nine Austrian provinces.
+The BMBWF places US teaching assistants in Austria at more than 200 schools and in over 1,800 classrooms, and they have contact with an estimated 40,000 students every week.

-Perhaps the largest difference between the Austrian and the American public secondary school systems is that Austrian children are placed in a specific academic or vocational track quite early—as young as 10.
-There are currently major educational reforms underway conceived to eliminate that practice.
-Austrian students are divided into two major groups after the completion of 4th grade (which ends the primary school, or Volksschule).
-At that point, a children's parents have to chose between the Gymnasium, the university-preparatory track, and the Hauptschule, which has more vocational focus.
+One of the largest differences between the Austrian and the American public secondary school systems is that Austrian children are placed in a specific academic or vocational track quite early—as young as 10.
+Austrian students are streamed into two major groups after the completion of 4th grade (the last year of primary school, or Volksschule).
+At that point, a child's parents must choose between the Gymnasium—the university-preparatory track—and the Hauptschule, which has a more vocational focus.

-The Gymnasium continues from American grades 5 through 12 (though numbering starts over at the beginning of Gymnasium, so these are Austrian grades 1-8.).
-The Gymnasium generally follows a liberal arts model, though there is more focus on 'core subjects' rather than electives as compared to an American high school.
+The Gymnasium continues from American grades 5 to 12 (in Austria, numbering starts over at the beginning of Gymnasium, so these are Austrian grades 1-8).
+The Gymnasium generally follows a liberal-arts model, though there is more of a focus on 'core subjects' than electives compared to an American high school.
 At some Gymnasia the students can focus on a particular field of study, such as languages or natural sciences, while continuing their general education.
 At the end of a student's Gymnasium years, the student takes a comprehensive school-leaving exam and is granted the Matura, a diploma or higher secondary school leaving certificate that entitles the student to enroll in most Austrian university programs.

-The Neue Mittelschule continues for another 4 years after the Volksschule, along the same lines as the Gymnasium but with a more vocational and less academic focus.
+The Neue Mittelschule continues for another four years after the Volksschule, along the same lines as the Gymnasium but with a more vocational and less academic focus.
 Upon completion, superior students may be in the position to transfer to an AHS or BMHS to get the Matura and become eligible for university.
-However, more typically students from the Neue Mittelschule go on to the Berufschule and Lehre, where they receive further training in their field while performing an apprenticeship.
-There are over 250 recognized trades in this track, ranging from opticians to hair stylists, and printers.
+More typically, however, students from the Neue Mittelschule go on to the Berufschule and Lehre, where they receive further training in their field while completing an apprenticeship.
+There are over 250 recognized trades in this track, ranging from opticians to hair stylists and printers.

 As a teaching assistant in Austria, you will generally only work with students over the age of ten.
-They will be assigned to an AHS (Allgemeinbildende Höhere Schule - general higher secondary school) or BMHS (Berufsbildende Mittlere und Höhere Schule - higher secondary school with a vocational or technical specialization), though there are some placements at schools dedicated to fashion, forestry, farming, and many other fascinating fields.
+Most teaching assistants are assigned to an AHS (Allgemeinbildende Höhere Schule - general higher secondary school) or BMHS (Berufsbildende Mittlere und Höhere Schule - higher secondary school with a vocational or technical specialization), though there are some placements at schools dedicated to fashion, forestry, farming, and many other fascinating fields.
 For more information about the Austrian school system, please consult this helpful diagram.